 - Sugar craft knife

-- Since I did not have a '1' shaped cake tin, I made my own cake template.
+Since I did not have a number '1' shaped cake tin, I made my own cake template.
 I drew the number '1' on a piece of A3 paper.
-And I used it to carve the cake out of a rectangle cake.
+And I used it to carve the cake out of the two rectangle cakes.

-- To optimize the cake, I split the template into 2.
-I carved the cake in 2 sections.
+To optimize the cake, I split the template into 2.
 The long vertical part of the number ‘1’ formed the first part.
 And the horizontal base of the number ‘1’ was the second.
+Each part was carved out of each of the 2 stacked cakes.

-- Next, I carved the cake, using my templates as a guide.
-After that, I crumb coated the cake and did the fondant covering.
-I did this by sections, starting with the top and then the sides.
-I covered the sides with a darker shade of pink.
+After that, I joined both the parts of number 1 with buttercream and crumb coated the entire number 1 cake and did the fondant covering.
+I covered the sides with a darker shade of pink and the top with a lighter shade.
 For the cake border, I piped out a long thin roll of dark pink fondant using my extruder tool.
-I attached it all around the base of the cake.
+I attached it all around the base of the cake with glue.

 📖Recipe